 What I Do

 My research is animated by two complementary aims.
-First, I examine how work in cultural sociology and social psychology can be synthesized to develop better models of human action, focusing particularly on values, identities, and dual-process cognition.
+First, I examine how work in cultural sociology, social psychology, and cognitive psychology can be synthesized to develop better models of human action, focusing particularly on values, identities, and dual-process cognition.
 Second, I explore the sources and behavioral consequences of different moral cultures.

-I also am interested in religion and quantitative methods.
+I also am interested in quantitative methods.
 In the past I have published on rural churches and clergy health.